Gedevan-Aleksizde/fontregisterer/README.md

 You can check the list of loaded fonts by `windowsFonts()` or `quartzFonts()`.

-You can specify font family name to standard `graphics` and `ggplot2`.
+You can specify font family name to charts drawn by both `graphics` and `ggplot2`.

 ALL YOUR FONT ARE BELONG TO YOU...